n0tsiege/SIEGE-CAR-PACK/README.md

 # NS 2021 VEHICLE PACK

 Hey!
-Welcome to siege's 2021 vehicle pack.
-We compiled many cars from GTA5-MODS and LSPDFR into one resource for anyone to enjoy.
+Welcome to the notsiege 2021 vehicle pack.
+We compiled many cars from GTA5-MODS into one resource for anyone to enjoy.

 We claim **NO** CREDIT for any of these vehicles.
 We did not make them.